rds0751/vist/PRIVACY.md

 If we go through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of our assets, your Personal Information might be among the assets transferred.
 In such an event, we will notify you and assure that the acquirer will adhere to the commitments of this Policy.

-Also, we might disclose your Personal Information as necessary to comply with any law, regulation, or legal request; to protect the rights and property of Pali Wallet, our agents, customers, and others, including enforcing our agreements, policies, and Terms of Service; and in an emergency, to protect the personal safety of Pali Wallet, our customers, or any person.
+Also, we might disclose your Personal Information as necessary to comply with any law, regulation, or legal request; to protect the rights and property of Vista Wallet, our agents, customers, and others, including enforcing our agreements, policies, and Terms of Service; and in an emergency, to protect the personal safety of Vista Wallet, our customers, or any person.

 DATA SECURITY